nayasinghania/sjsu-notes/Spring 2025/LING 21/2 - Recognizing Arguments.md

 - Since
 - For
 - Seeing that
-- Inasmuchas
+- Inasmuch as
 - Because
 - Given that
-- Considering tht
+- Considering that
 - As
 - In view of the fact that
 - As indicated by